realpython/python-guide/docs/scenarios/admin.rst

     }

-There are several resource types for Puppet but the package-file-service paradigm is all you need for undertaking majority of theconfiguration management.
+There are several resource types for Puppet but the package-file-service paradigm is all you need for undertaking majority of the configuration management.
 The following Puppet code makes sure that the OpenSSH-Server package is installed in a system and the sshd service is notified to restart everytime the sshd configuration file is changed.